kjspring/dsc-phase-1-project-v2-4/README.md

 ## Data Analysis and Recommendations

-* Movie genre should be a combination of Action, Adventure, Animation, or Sci-Fi
+###  Movie genre should be a combination of Action, Adventure, Animation, or Sci-Fi
 ![Average Revenue by Genre](./img/fig/barplot_genre_revenue.png)
-* The movie should be released in Q2 or Q4
+###  The movie should be released in Q2 or Q4
 ![Revenue by quarterly release time](./img/fig/barplot_comp_quarter.png)
-* Expect to budget between $100 million to $250 million per movie
+###  Expect to budget between $100 million to $250 million per movie
 ![Average Buget by Genre](./img/fig/barplot_genre_budget.png)

-## Summary
+## Conclusions
+* Summary of conclusions including three relevant findings